International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ## Contract Negotiation Protocol

 A contract negotiation (CN) involves two parties, a _provider_ that offers one or more assets under a usage contract and _consumer_ that requests assets.
-A CN is uniquly identified through an IRI.
+A CN is uniquely identified through an [IRI](https://www.w3.org/International/articles/idn-and-iri/).
 Each CN requires a newly generated IRI, which may not be used in a CN after a terminal state has been reached.
 A CN progresses through a series of states, which are tracked by the provider and consumer using messages.
 A CN transitions to a state in response to an acknowledged message from the counter-party.
 Both parties have the same state of the CN.
 In case the states differ, the CN is terminated and a new CN has to be initiated.